charlierdm/MakersBnB/README.md

 bundle install
 ```
 ```
-Make sure you have Postgres installed, and open the db/migrations folder.
+Make sure you have Postgres installed, and open the db/migrations folder in this project.
 ```
 ```
 Create a new database with the required tables by making use of the SQL queries here.